CharlotteOS-Nova/.github/profile/README.md

-# Project Lavender
+# CharlotteOS: Nova

 ## An Experimental Modern Operating System

 ### What the heck is this?

-Project Lavender is an experimental attempt to create a much more modern operating system than those that are in common use today.
+`CharlotteOS: Nova` is an experimental attempt to create a much more modern operating system than those that are in common use today.
 It seeks to achieve this by incorporating several features that have been described in the operating systems research literature but thus far not used in mainstream operating system despite providing clear advantages over their equivalents in the mainstream systems.
 Among these features are the following:

 - Capability based access control